Please select the country or location you would like to see content from.

 An elective procedure is usually done from the 39th week and may be planned for if:

-• You have preexisting conditions such as genital infections (like the first presentation of herpes late in pregnancy) or HIV
+• You have pre-existing conditions such as genital infections or untreated HIV.

-• Your baby is in the incorrect position (breech) and they have not been able to turn them in time
+• Your baby is in the incorrect position (breech) and has not been able to be turned around.

 What are the risks of a C-section?

-C-sections are very common and occur in about 1 in 3 pregnancies and are generally a very safe procedure.
-But, like with any surgery, it does carry a certain amount of risk.
+C-sections are generally a very safe procedure but as with any surgery, they do carry a certain amount of risk.

 These risks can be both immediate and delayed.
 Immediate complications include excessive bleeding, damage to any organs nearby like the kidneys or bladder, and damage to the baby when the womb is opened.
 Delayed complications can be infection, delayed healing of the wound, or blood clots.
 A cesarean can also result in temporary breathing difficulties in your baby.